ghewgill/pyqver/README.md

 When run without the `-v` argument, sources are listed along with the minimum version of Python required.
 When run with the `-v` option, each version is listed along with the reasons why that version is required.
-For example, for a hypothetical script that uses `collections.defaultdict`:
+For example, for the `pyqver2.py` script itself:

-    defaultdict.py
-            2.5     collections.defaultdict
-            2.4     collections
+    pyqver2.py
+            2.3     platform

-This means that `test.py` uses the `collections` module, which is a 2.4 feature.
-In addition, it uses the `collections.defaultdict` function, which is a 2.5 feature.
+This means that `pyqver2.py` uses the `platform` module, which is a 2.3 feature.

 The `pyqver2.py` script is specific to Python 2.x, and `pyqver3.py` is specific to Python 3.x.